Remote work regulation in Poland

 • providing equipment maintenance, and

-• reimbursement of running expenses (running costs).
+• reimbursement of running expenses (in particular electricity and internet costs).

 The new law does not regulate precisely how to reimburse the cost of remote work and provides certain level of discretion to the employers in this regard.

-Equipment in remote work
+Equipment in remote working

-Installation & maintenance
+Installation and maintenance

 Running costs